cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 }
 ```

 The function `dfs` implements depth first search.
-It takes as input an adjacency list and a starting node.
+It takes as input an adjacency list and a starting vertex.
 It also takes a reference to the vector `output`: each visited vertex will be appended to `output` when `dfs` leaves that vertex.

 Note that we use the function `dfs` both in the first and second step of the algorithm.
 In the first step, we pass in the adjacency list of $G$, and during consecutive calls to `dfs`, we keep passing in the same 'output vector' `order`, so that eventually we obtain a list of vertices in increasing order of exit times.
 In the second step, we pass in the adjacency list of $G^T$, and in each `dfs` call, we pass in an empty 'output vector' `component`, which will give us one strongly connected component at a time.